Websilk/Home/README.md

 3. Press the play button in Visual Studio!

+### Features
+* **Manage websites from a centralized dashboard**
+  * Create a hierarchy of web pages
+  * Upload & manage photos & files to use within your website
+  * Manage user accounts *(coming soon!)*
+* **Edit your web pages from a browser-based editor**
+  * Drag & drop components into blocks within web pages to create content, including text, photos, videos, menus, buttons, forms, maps, and much more!
+  * Reuse blocks of content across multiple web pages
+  * Resize the viewport to see what your web page will look like on a mobile or tablet device, laptop, desktop PC, or in UHD (4K)

 ### How does Websilk work?
 Websilk uses a custom-built C# MVC framework along with HTML files that can contain scaffold (mustache) variables & sections.
 The goal behind this approach was to make Websilk fast & nimble, allowing HTML to be cached and easily rendered within a super light-weight MVC framework (instead of using Microsoft's MVC 5 + Razor).